ROYduan/x265/doc/reST/cli.rst

 	temporally blur complexity. default 20

-.. option:: --zones <zone0>/<zone1>/...

-	Tweak the bitrate of regions of the video.
-Each zone takes the form:

-	<start frame>,<end frame>,<option> where <option> is either q=<integer>
-	(force QP) or b=<float> (bitrate multiplier).

-	If zones overlap, whichever comes later in the list takes precedence.
-	Default none

-.. option:: --zonefile <filename>

-	Specify a text file which contains the boundaries of the zones where each of zones are configurable.
-The format of each line is:

-	<frame number> <options to be configured>

-	The frame number indicates the beginning of a zone.
-The options following this is applied until another zone begins.
-The reconfigurable options can be specified as --<feature name> <feature value>

-	**CLI ONLY**

 .. option:: --scenecut-aware-qp <integer>

 	It reduces the bits spent on the inter-frames within the scenecut window